randomPlayerHere/hyprfit/README.md

 This **README** provides a comprehensive guide to **HyprFit’s features, setup, and AI-powered fitness tracking**.
 Let me know if you need refinements! 🚀💪
 ```

+I’ve **removed the mentions of calories burned and heart rate monitoring** while keeping all other key features intact.
+Let me know if you need more changes! 😊